qlik-bots/QlikBotNet/README.md

 	* More reliable
 	* Estimated day of completion
 		* It is an ongoing project so there is no fixed deadline
-	* Your help is welcome, please join our developer community
+	* Your help is welcome, please join our development team on [Qlik Community](https://community.qlik.com/groups/qlik-chatbots) or on [Qlik Branch Slack](http://branch.qlik.com/slack)

 ## Acknowledgments
 *Credit and special thanks to **Juan Gerardo Cabeza** and others for all of their hard work in version 1.0 and 2.1.*